 - Using the Scenario Manager

 Brief overview of how to use the scenario manager in comparison to other scenario tools

 Practical exercise; build a property development model using three different scenario analysis methods; an in-cell drop-down box, a combo drop-down box and a data table

 Building on the tools and techniques covered, we will learn to apply advanced modelling skills to build a complex, yet robust and user-friendly financial model.

 Factory Rollout Model

 Working on a startup funding model from start to finish we will evaluate input assumptions, calculate revenue and costs of production to calculate cash requirements.
-From this, we build a full set of financial statements with particular emphasis on linking the profit & loss statement, cash flow statement and balance sheet together.
+From this, we build an integrated three-way financial model full set of financial statements with particular emphasis on linking the profit & loss statement, cash flow statement and balance sheet together.

 Comments from past students

 - The course was a good mix of theory & practice, with a good coverage of topics.
 The presenter had a good knowledge, was easy to understand and follow and the venue was great.